dulimarta/spherical-easel/docs/tools/basic.md

 ::: tool-details

 - Mouse press to declare one point on the line (this might be new free point or one that snaps to an existing point, object or intersection), then drag to a second location, and mouse release to declare a second point on the line (this might be new free point or one that snaps to an existing point, object or intersection).
-- The two points and their midpoint (not displayed, but dynamically created as the user drags, for use in the case that the two points are antipodal or almost antipodal) determine a unique line.
+- The two points and a vector normal to the location of both of them (not displayed, but dynamically created as the user drags, for use in the case that the two points are antipodal or almost antipodal) determine a unique line.
 - When a line is created, a row describing some of its properties will appear in the Lines section of the [Objects Tab](/userguide/#objects-tab).
-- If this tool is activated with two points selected the above action is performed automatically and the midpoint is either the equidistant point that is less than $\frac{\pi}{2}$ from both points or a random point (in the case that the two points are antipodal or nearly antipodal).
+- If this tool is activated with two points selected the above action is performed automatically creating a line and an arbitrary normal vector in the case that the points are antipodal.
   :::

 ::: tool-title